PACE with Node.js / TypeScript

 export ANTHROPIC_API_KEY="sk-ant-..."4 — Write a Node.js sprint plan

-days: - day: 1 theme: "Webhook domain model and delivery queue" stories: - title: "Webhook entity, repository interface, and in-memory queue" acceptance_criteria: - "Webhook interface has id, url, secret, and events string[] fields" - "WebhookRepository interface has save(), findById(), and findByEvent() methods" - "InMemoryWebhookRepository implements WebhookRepository" - "Unit tests cover save-and-retrieve round-trip and findByEvent filtering" - "npm test exits 0" out_of_scope: - "HTTP delivery" - "Persistence (database)"
+stories: - id: story-1 title: "Webhook entity, repository interface, and in-memory queue" status: pending acceptance_criteria: - "Webhook interface has id, url, secret, and events string[] fields" - "WebhookRepository interface has save(), findById(), and findByEvent() methods" - "InMemoryWebhookRepository implements WebhookRepository" - "Unit tests cover save-and-retrieve round-trip and findByEvent filtering" - "npm test exits 0" out_of_scope: - "HTTP delivery" - "Persistence (database)"

-- day: 2 theme: "HMAC signing and HTTP delivery" stories: - title: "WebhookDeliveryService with HMAC-SHA256 signature" acceptance_criteria: - "deliver() sends POST with X-Webhook-Signature header" - "Signature is HMAC-SHA256 of JSON body using webhook.secret" - "Unit tests mock axios/fetch; no real HTTP calls" - "Failed deliveries (non-2xx) throw DeliveryError with status code" - "npm test exits 0"
+- id: story-2 title: "WebhookDeliveryService with HMAC-SHA256 signature" status: pending acceptance_criteria: - "deliver() sends POST with X-Webhook-Signature header" - "Signature is HMAC-SHA256 of JSON body using webhook.secret" - "Unit tests mock axios/fetch; no real HTTP calls" - "Failed deliveries (non-2xx) throw DeliveryError with status code" - "npm test exits 0"

-- day: 3 theme: "Retry logic and Express route" clearance_day: true stories: - title: "Retry with exponential backoff and POST /webhooks endpoint" acceptance_criteria: - "Retries up to 3 times with 1s, 2s, 4s delays" - "POST /webhooks validates body with zod and returns 201 or 422" - "Integration test uses supertest; no real outbound HTTP" - "npm test exits 0"5 — Run Day 1
+- id: story-3 title: "Retry with exponential backoff and POST /webhooks endpoint" status: pending acceptance_criteria: - "Retries up to 3 times with 1s, 2s, 4s delays" - "POST /webhooks validates body with zod and returns 201 or 422" - "Integration test uses supertest; no real outbound HTTP" - "npm test exits 0"5 — Run Day 1

 cd pacepython pace/orchestrator.py --day 1What FORGE does with TypeScript